wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 ## After thoughts

 I've been using my Atreus at the office for a few weeks now and I'm really enjoying it.
 The columnar layout is quite comfortable and I love being able to add customizations and macros to optimize my workflow.
 If I could go back I would most certainly go with mx cherry browns over the clears.
-However, despite that I'm happy with how it turned out.
+However, despite my poor choice in switches, I'm happy with how it turned out.
 A huge thanks to Technomancy for designing such a great keyboard and making it available to the public.
 Make sure to send him some thanks if you decide to build your own!